mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

-Spare slots allow for the expansion of the medical chamber to accommodate larger beings, the installation of cryoberth or low berth options, species-specific add- ons or advanced bioreactors.
+Spare slots allow for the expansion of the medical chamber to accommodate larger beings, the installation of cryoberth or low berth options, species-specific add-ons or advanced bioreactors.

 Robot Hits Locomotion Speed TL Cost
 Autodoc, basic 50 — 0m 13 Cr100000